Are You Thinking About Applying to Graduate School?

 What is a Research Statement?

 It is a short document that outlines your experience with research and the future research you hope/intend to complete.
-A research statement can be a major factor in the admissions committee decision, as it helps them determine if the applicant's interests and past experience fit with the program and institution.
+A research statement can be a major factor in the admissions committee decision, as it helps them determine if the applicant's interests and past experiences fit with the program and institution.

 This is also your opportunity to show off your academic writing skills.
 The Admissions Committee wants to know what your research area of interest is; what your dream is.